Frequent Express: Opening and impact

 In June 2022, TriMet announced service level reductions for 10 bus routes, including the future FX2–Division route, due to a lack of operators.
 The operator shortage was the largest in the agency's history, and it was attributed to competition from other transit and delivery services and safety concerns amid an increase in assaults on drivers.
 In its application for FTA funding, TriMet had promised service frequencies on FX2–Division as often as six minutes; as a result of the driver shortage, service was reduced to every 12 minutes.

 TriMet held a grand opening celebration for FX on September 17, 2022.
 Festival venues included OMSI/Southeast Water station, Portland Community College Southeast campus, and Gresham Central Transit Center.
 FX rides between the sites were free, and the Portland Streetcar also offered free rides to encourage people to transfer to FX and attend the festivities.
 FX2–Division began revenue service the following day, on September 18.

 Several weeks after opening, the Willamette Week published an article that compared the travel times of FX2–Division with the former 2–Division route.
 TriMet had estimated that service would be 15 to 20 percent faster than the original route, which took 66 minutes to travel from Gresham to downtown Portland; the article claimed that FX took 67 minutes at peak commute hours for the same trip.

 Future plans

 FX routes are planned for 82nd Avenue in Portland and the Tualatin Valley Highway (Oregon Route 8) between Beaverton and Forest Grove.
 In January 2023, Metro ranked both corridors as "Tier 1" investment priorities, identifying them as "corridors that are ready and where new high capacity transit connections are currently planned for the near-term".

 82nd Avenue

 82nd Avenue is planned to be TriMet's second FX route.
 The route would run the length of 82nd Avenue from Clackamas Town Center north to the Cully neighborhood.
 Metro established a steering committee for the 82nd Avenue transit project in June 2022.
 Construction is projected to begin in 2026, and the line is expected to open in 2029.
 The line will use 60-foot articulated New Flyer XHE60 fuel cell buses.

+Tualatin Valley Highway

+Tualatin Valley Highway is planned to be Trimet's third FX route.
+The route would run the length of Tualatin Valley Highway between Beaverton Transit Center and Hillsboro and would then run west to Forest Grove, similar to the current 57.
+Construction is set to begin in 2028, and the line is expected to open in 2030.
+Unlike the other two FX routes, this one will not use articulated buses.